 Knowing how to become a CPA by passing the tests in nine months?
 Now that was the ultimate test to see how far my drive would take me.

-Jump ahead and read everything you need to know about the CPA exam, CPA jobs, CPA salaries, CPA skills and then some.
+Jump ahead and read all you need to know about the CPA exam, CPA jobs, CPA salaries, CPA skills and then some.

 While my colleagues were celebrating their bachelor’s degree success with late-night parties and exciting excursions around the world, I was spending quality time with my CPA review instructors on my computer screen.
 I wanted to become a certified public accountant and was going to do whatever it would take to get it — even if that meant changing my voicemail message to say, “Sorry I’m not available at this time.
 I will call you next year when I’m a CPA.”